 Using Both the Arguments

-As I said earlier that you have two arguments in SpecialCells method.
-Now, let’s see how you can use both arguments to select cells that have a formula and that value that formauls returns is a logical value.
+As I said earlier that you have two arguments in the SpecialCells method.
+Now, let’s see how you can use both arguments to select cells that have a formula, and that value that formula returns are a logical value.

 Dim myRng As Range Set myRng = Range("A1:A11").SpecialCells(xlCellTypeFormulas, xlLogical) myRng.Select